Roy Wilkins: Support for military

-During the presidencies of Kennedy and Johnson, the Civil Rights Movement was in its peak.
-International affairs were somewhat overlooked by numerous members of the NAACP and other civil rights groups in order to focus on domestic issues in the United States.
-However, Wilkins stayed true to his liberal values and carried them to the White House during his time with the NAACP.
-Wilkins's friendship and constant correspondence with Johnson gave him an even-larger platform to speak out on war efforts and policies affecting civil rights.

-His views towards the participation of black military members in the US military was a point of contention between him and other prominent civil rights leaders.
-While most civil rights groups and activists stayed quiet or spoke out against the Vietnam War, Wilkins focused on what African-Americans could gain out of serving in the military.
+Wilkins' views towards the participation of black military members in the US military was a point of contention between him and other prominent civil rights leaders.
+While most civil rights groups and activists stayed quiet or spoke out against the Vietnam War, Wilkins spoke about what he believed African-Americans could gain from serving in the military.
 An article posted in the Western Journal of Black Studies suggests that black troops were fighting for equality both in the United States as well as overseas.
 Wilkins emphasized the financial benefits of serving in the military along with the importance of African-American citizens participating in the first integrated American army.

 Wilkins's efforts to further equality in the realm of international affairs were publicly recognized in 1969, when he was awarded the Presidential Medal of Freedom by Lyndon Johnson.